 The service holds copies of all data on servers at two physically separate datacentres.
 There is no offline copy of backed-up data, and the service is not resilient against simultaneous loss of data integrity at both sites.
 Customers with critical datasets requiring a higher level of resilience should consider whether additional backup measures are required.

-- Continues to use IBM Spectrum Protect software
+- Uses IBM Spectrum Protect software

-- Client encrypted data is not compatible with deduplication and compression technologies: encryption in transit and at rest removes the need for client encryption so that the IBM SP client must be able to access the unencrypted data.
+- Client encrypted data is not compatible with deduplication and compression technologies: encryption in transit and at rest removes the need for client encryption